-With those exceptions involving mandatory participation in regularly scheduled school activities or approved circumstances with the Vice President of Students/Enrollment Management, no one will be allowed to reside in the residence halls during the Holiday Break/Christmas Break.
+With those exceptions involving mandatory participation in regularly scheduled school activities or circumstances approved by the Vice President of Students and Enrollment Management, no one will be allowed to reside in the residence halls during the Holiday Break/Christmas Break.
 The halls will be open during Thanksgiving and Spring Breaks.